-- The service dog must have current vaccinations and the owner of the animal may be asked to provide a certificate of vaccination. - .
-The service dog must be free of any parasites, fleas/ticks, diarrhea and exposed skin lesions. - The service dog must have recently been bathed. - Patients with service dogs cannot be placed in a room with another patient who has an allergy to the service animal. - Persons who object to a service dog being in close proximity will be provided with alternative arrangements so as not to negatively impact access to services requested. - · Service dogs may be evicted or excluded from SHN from its owner only for the following reasons: - o if the dog's behavior poses a direct threat to safety towards other patients or staff members - o if contraindicated by the attending physician for sound medical and/or safety reasons

-If a patient must be removed from his/her service dog while in the Hospital, the health care provider must contact the owner's next of kin, support person or emergency contact to come to the Hospital and assume responsibility of the service dog.
-Appropriate arrangements must be made to address the patient's needs in the absence of the service dog.

-If a person with a disability is prevented from accessing their support animal, the hospital will, where appropriate and available, arrange an alternate service to allow that person to access hospital services.
+- The service animal must have current vaccinations and the owner of the animal may be asked to provide a certificate of vaccination; - The service animal must be free of any parasites, fleas/ticks, diarrhea and exposed skin lesions; - The service animal must have recently been bathed; - Patients with service animals cannot be placed in a room with another patient who has an allergy to the service animal; - Persons who object to a service animal being in close proximity will be provided with alternative arrangements so as not to negatively impact access to services requested; - Service animals may be evicted or excluded from SHN from its owner only for the following reasons: - o If the animal's behavior poses a direct threat to safety towards other patients or staff members; - o If contraindicated by the attending physician for sound medical and/or safety reasons; - If a patient must be removed from their service animal while in the hospital, the health care provider must contact the owner's next of kin, support person or emergency contact to come to the hospital and assume responsibility of the service animal.
+Appropriate arrangements must be made to address the patient's needs in the absence of the service animal: - If a person with a disability is prevented from accessing their service animal, the hospital will, where appropriate and available, arrange an alternate service to allow that person to access hospital services.